 - End-to-End Encryption: Encrypt data in transit and at rest to ensure it remains inaccessible even if stolen.

-- Secure Key Management: Use hardware security modules (HSMs) or cloud-based key management services to safeguard encryption keys.
+- Secure Key Management: Use hardware security modules (HSMs) or cloud-based key management services to safeguard encryption keys Ransomware Defense Strategies for 2025.

 - Regular Key Rotation: Periodically update encryption keys to reduce the risk of compromise.